 Canelo Alvarez, Gennady Golovkin Fight Ends In A Draw After Ferocious Rounds

 What a match!
-Gennady Golovkin and Canelo Alvarez just battled it out in the rings for 12 rounds, ultimately ending in a draw!
+Gennady Golovkin and Canelo Alvarez just battled it out in the ring for 12 rounds, ultimately ending in a draw!
 Here’s the details!

 It was arguably the most-talked-about fight in boxing history and it did not disappoint!
 Saul “Canelo” Alvarez, 27, and Gennady “GGG” Golovkin, 34, both brought enormous power to the ring amid cheering fans at T-Mobile Arena.
 Early on, it was proficient jabs and body shots as they worked to dominate each other in the ring.
 Canelo, who is known for turning into a brawler when push comes to shove, ended up on the defense as the match progressed.
 By the fifth round, the hits were coming fast and furious from both sides with Golovkin consistently landing precise, staggeringly efficient blows.
 Ultimately this title fight ended in a draw, allowing Gennady to keep his middleweight title.
-The final score: 115 – 113 in favor of the Kazakhstan native.
+Judge Dave Moretti ended up with 115 – 113 in favor of the Kazakhstan native.
+Adalaide Byrd had 118-110 and Don Trella scored them 114-114.
 Check out stills from the wild bout right here.

 Going into the match, Canelo was the lineal middleweight champion with 49-1-1 and 34 KOs.
 As for GGG, he was the unified middleweight champ, touting a record of 34 – 0 and 33 KOs.
 This bout was Gennady’s first in Sin City yet he seemed right at home in the middle of the highly anticipated affair.
 It makes sense considering he’s traded blows in fight night haven’s like Ingle, CA’s Forum and Madison Square Garden in New York.
 Canelo had a bit more at stake having not experienced a loss since Floyd Mayweather took him down with a majority decision in 2013.